geek0x23/ZoxeTweaks/README.md

 ## Usage

 Once installed, use the `/zt` command in-game to bring up the configuration options.
 You'll also find it in the default Blizzard addon options.
 If you chose to change the **scale factor**, please remember to reload your UI (or relog).

-You may also use `/zt atrocity` to add my custom ultrawide tweaks.
-This step is not necessary if all you want is the scaling fixes.
-If you chose to use this feature, it should be done **AFTER** AtrocityUI has been properly installed or upgraded.
-This is considered **VERY EXPERIMENTAL** until I've gone through a few upgrades myself to confirm it all works the way it should.